davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 # Overview

 This is a home-based project.
 Here, I have simulated a simple TCP SYN flood DOS (Denial of Service) attack and analysed it using Wireshark.
 In a SYN flood attack, an attacker exploits the three-way handshake protocol TCP uses by sending an overwhelming number of SYN requests to the server.
 Meanwhile, Wireshark is an open-source network protocol analyser tool that helps professionals capture, inspect and analyse real-time network traffic.
 The main purpose of this project is to learn how DOS attack works and to gain familiarity with Wireshark.
 I have created two virtual machines in Oracle VirtualBox.
-Ubuntu is the attacker’s machine, and Kali Linux is the victim’s machine.
+Ubuntu is the attacker’s machine, and Kali Linux is the victim’s.
 Network packets are captured in the victim’s device with Wireshark.

 # Technologies Used